Turbidity Curtains & Silt Curtains

 Uses for Turbidity Curtains & How They Work

-- Construction sites can cause silt, or the dirt sediments to move throughout the air and eventually land in the surrounding water areas.
-The turbidity curtain sits in the water and stops silt, dirt, or debri from continuing past the barrier.
-Eventually, the sediment settles to the bottom.
+- Construction Sites - Silt and dirt sediments from construction move through the air and eventually land in the surrounding water areas.
+Turbidity curtains sit in the water and stop silt, dirt, or debris from continuing past the barrier, eventually causing the sediment to settle to the bottom.

-- Turbidity barriers work to control the release of organics in the water column, which at a concentrated levels can be toxic to marine life.
+- Marine Life Protection - Turbidity barriers work to control the release of organics in the water column, which at concentrated levels can be toxic to marine life.